Marisa Tomei on Playing Spider-Man’s “Sexy Aunt May,” Going Topless on Camera, and Her Beauty Secrets

-When Marisa Tomei was asked to play Aunt May in the recently-released Spider-Man: Homecoming, she had never read the comic books.
+When Marisa Tomei was asked to play Aunt May in the recently released Spider-Man: Homecoming, she had never read the comic books.
 So when she first laid eyes on Peter Parker’s caretaker as she’s traditionally drawn—gray-haired, elderly, and possibly Victorian—she was a bit surprised.
 “It was a bit like, Has it come to this?!”
-Tomei, 52, told InStyle.
+Tomei, 52, told InStyle editor-in-chief Laura Brown.

 But in the new film, Aunt May has been re-imagined as a younger, sexier, high-waisted-jeans-wearing cool aunt—a polarizing decision that, on Twitter, has received outrage, applause, and its very own hashtag: #SexyAuntMay.